What Employers Can Do about Substance Abuse in the Workplace

 Workplace drug abuse can put your employees in danger.
 Know the signs.

-• poor performance – this is particularly true of employees that were previously excellent and then suddenly declined.
+• Poor performance – This is particularly true of employees who were previously excellent and then suddenly declined.
 This indicates that the employee is having a problem, possibly a problem with drugs or some other issue.
 By talking to the employee, you can find out which it is.

 Recognize the Signs of Drug Abuse in the Workplace

-Once you recognize the signs of drug abuse in the workplace, you can set up reporting systems and other programs to make sure that everyone recognizes them.
+Once you recognize the signs of drug abuse in the workplace, you can set up reporting systems and other support programs to ensure that everyone recognizes the signs and employees can get help.
 Most people who have a drug problem will eventually show signs of it.
 Some of these signs are:

-• office theft – things going missing while that employee is on duty,
+• Office theft – Things are going missing while that employee is on duty,

 Although no single sign is definitely drug use, many of them together can indicate a serious problem.
-Each of these signs become more obvious as the abuse goes on or gets worse.
+Each of these signs becomes more obvious as the abuse goes on or gets worse.

 Drug Tests before Hiring

 One way to prevent drug use in the workplace is to drug test before hiring.
-Although depending on your industry might prevent you from hiring many of the candidates, it can prevent problems later on.
+Although, depending on your industry, you may be prevented from hiring many of the candidates, which can prevent problems later on.

 Don’t wait Until It’s Too Late.